Privacy Risks in Reinforcement Learning for Household Robots: CONCLUSION

 \subsection{Ablation Study}

-We evaluate the effect of the proposed QGI by comparing it with joint optimization.
-The joint optimization is applied to the state reconstruction step, jointly optimizing the vector and image reconstruction.
-As shown in Table \ref{tab:ablation joint vs step}, the joint optimization of the image state (RGB+depth) and vector state (goal coordinate) shows performance drops in terms of all metrics.
+We evaluate the effect of the proposed separate optimization of the multimodal state by comparing it with the joint optimization of the image state (RGB+depth) and vector state (goal coordinate) in QGI.
+As shown in Fig. \ref{fig: ablation joint vs qgi}, the joint optimization shows performance drops for all metrics.
+Besides the lower mean value, PSNR and SSIM have larger standard derivatives, indicating an unstable reconstruction.
 The mean IoU is below 0.1, while QGI achieves over 0.9.
-The Q-value reconstruction also shows significant errors in joint optimization, and the mean $\epsilon(\hat{Q})$ increases over 40 times compared to QGI.

-We then investigate the adaptive weight in $L_{img}$ by comparing QGI with constants $\lambda=0.1, 0.01$.
-In the S1 setting, the adaptive weighted method shows a slight improvement in the PSNR and SSIM in Table~\ref{tab:psnr-ssim}.
-However, we find the visual quality of the $\lambda=0.1$ is more stable than the adaptive $\lambda$, despite the larger standard derivative of PSNR and SSIM.
-For depth images in both settings, the adaptive $\lambda$ shows a consistent advantage over the constant $\lambda$ in Table~\ref{tab:psnr-ssim} and the visual quality is stable as shown in Figure \ref{fig:qualitative}, especially in the S2 setting.
+Q-value reconstructions also show a performance decline.